VirtusaDSS/SocialMediaUserbase/README.md

+Social-Media-Users-Database-Management-System

+In This DBMS Project I covered Social Media Users Details Like...

+· User's Friends details

+· List of users who liked any Posts, or made any comments and user who sharing post

+· All pages

+· Pages joined by the user

+· Also, who has Liked Comments of any posts

 This SQL script creates a database schema for a social media platform, with tables for users, posts, likes, comments, shares, friends, and pages.
 It also inserts sample data into the tables for testing purposes.